seqafrica/slurm-goodies/README.md

 ## Usage

-For now we have just the `batch-list` script for "batching a job" across a list of inputs (such as all files in a directory).
+For now we have the `batch-list` script for "batching a job" across a list of inputs (such as all files in a directory), and `batch-tsv` for batching a job across the 'records' in a TSV file.

 ### sbatch-list